Dive Medicine Course

 Take your medical skills beneath the surface.

-This five-day Dive Medicine Course in Oman equips healthcare professionals with the knowledge and practical skills required to assess, manage, and treat diving-related medical emergencies in remote and expedition settings.
+This five-day Dive Medicine Course in Egypt equips healthcare professionals with the knowledge and practical skills to assess, manage and treat diving-related medical emergencies in remote and expedition environments.

 Your Teaching Faculty